revoltchat/revolt.chat/README.md

 ## Description

-This is the support website for Revolt, which is available live at [revolt.chat](https://revolt.chat).
+This is the website for Revolt, which is available live at [revolt.chat](https://revolt.chat).

 ## Stack